CarbonPackages/Carbon.IncludeAssets/README.md

             # This works also with external files
             - //foo.bar/externalfile.php[async](js)

+          # This assets get loaded at the start of the <body>
+          HeadStart:
+            - NoscriptWarning.html

           # This assets get loaded at the end of the <body>
           Body: